 3 Credits.
-This course is a continuation of ASL I. Materials on basic conversational aspects in ASL will be introduced, such as giving directions, describing others, making requests, talking about family and occupations, attributing qualities to others, and talking about routines.
-Students will acquire skills in receptive and expressive language functions in interactive contexts, in not only getting attention, negotiating a signing environment, and exchanging, confirming and correcting information, but also expressing degrees of uncertainty, and asking for clarification and repetition, using appropriate phonological, lexical syntactic Spring only.
+This course is a continuation of ASL I. Materials on basic conversational aspects in ASL will be introduced, such as giving directions, describing others, making requests, talking about family

 ASL 102L - ASL Lab II.

 1 Credit.
 This course provides an opportunity to enhance acquisition of the fundamental elements of American Sign Language.
 Emphasis is placed on the progressive development of basic expressive and receptive skills through the use of supplementary learning media and materials.
 (PR: ASL 101, ASL 101L; CR: ASL 102) Spring only.